BROOMFIELD, Colorado - December 15, 2017

 For more information please contact Jean-Pierre Larroque of One Earth Future at email@example.com.

-We conduct empirical research on the predictors of peace and on the role of good governance in building and sustaining peace and we share that research with scholars, policy makers and all interested in a more peaceful world through our published reports, discussion papers and educational forums.
+OEF Research: As One Earth Future’s think tank program focused on global peace and security, OEF Research conducts empirical research on the predictors of peace and on the role of good governance in building and sustaining peace.
+They share that research with scholars, policy makers and all interested in a more peaceful world through their published reports, discussion papers and educational forums.